DefenderOfBasic/notebook/source/content/memetics/Open Questions.md

 ### Would you take information from a dark memetics institute, if it released information that

+### Wait, how would they "see" your lightcone change?

+How can another entity see "your attention"?
+By watching what you react to.

+The only way to prove that you are not paying attention to something (aka that you do not have a piece of information) is to allow it to hurt you.

 [^1]: a "hard break" in information connectivity is defined as